StefanSchroeder/Golang-Ellipsoid/README.md

 ## Documentation

-Read the code or google for Geo::Ellipsis, that is the Perl package on CPAN that this package is a port of.
+Read the code or google for Geo::Ellipsoid, that is the Perl package on CPAN that this package is a port of.

 ## About and Acknowledgments

 This package was ported from Perl to Go by Stefan Schroeder.

-Thank you to Jim Gibson for writing the Perl module Geo::Ellipsis.
+Thank you to Jim Gibson for writing the Perl module Geo::Ellipsoid.
 And to the authors of the Fortran module that he ported it from.

 This package has no other website other than github.

 ## Bugs and Limitations

-Only To and At-functions are implemented from the Geo-Ellipsis-package.
+Only To and At-functions are implemented from the Geo-Ellipsoid-package.